timruffles/values/README.md

 ## Value semantics

-So values should be comparable by value. `valueOf` is Javascript's way to do this, but unfortunately it doesn't work for `==` and `===`, only the inquality operators.
+So values should be comparable by value. `valueOf` is the method JS gives us to control how our objects are compared, but unfortunately it doesn't work for `==` and `===`, only the inquality operators.
 Equality operations for objects are always based on identity.
 Values.js works around this by ensuring the same object is returned for the same arguments to a value object constructor.

 ```javascript
 var a = new Range(1,10);